PanithanS/Defect-Prediction-in-Semiconductor-Lithography/README.md

 ..more content will be added

 ## Reference
-- Güler, S. (2020).
-Bayesian optimization for lithography process control strategy selection: optimal control advisor.
-Technische Universiteit Eindhoven.
+- Güler, Sila.
+"Bayesian optimization for lithography process control strategy selection: optimal control advisor."
+(2020).